carbon-language/carbon-lang/docs/design/structs.md

 the `.` notation.
 Constant members (including member types and member functions which do not need an implicit object parameter) can be accessed via that
 constant: `AdvancedWidget.Subtype`.
-Other members and member functions needing an implicit object parameter (or "methods") must be accessed from an object of the type.
+Other members and member functions needing an object parameter (or "methods") must be accessed from an object of the type.

 Some things in C++ are notably absent or orthogonally handled: